 Postgraduate Vet Residency and Masters Programmes

-Combined 4-year Residency and Masters Programme in Veterinary Oncology
+Combined 4-year Residency and Masters Programme in Veterinary Clinical Pathology

-Graduates in veterinary medicine, who have completed a rotating internship programme, are invited to apply for this combined Residency and Master`s degree by research.
-Applicants must be a Member of the Royal College of Veterinary Surgeons, or hold a veterinary degree qualifying them for membership.
-Candidates will be expected to study towards the European Diploma in Internal Medicine (subspecialty Oncology) and to undertake a Master`s degree by research in this field.
-The training programme requires participation in the hospital’s clinical services, including provision of the out of hours service, in addition to small-group teaching of veterinary students.
+Graduates with at least one year’s clinical experience are invited to apply for this combined Scholarship and Master`s degree by research.
+Applicants must be a Member of the Royal College of Veterinary Surgeons or hold a veterinary degree qualifying them for membership.
+Candidates will be expected to sit examinations of the Royal College of Pathology (Veterinary Clinical Pathology) and to undertake a Master`s degree by research (MVM) in the field of veterinary clinical pathology.
+The training programme requires participation in the Division’s clinical services, including occasional contribution to the clinical pathology out-of-hours rota, in addition to small-group teaching of veterinary students.
 Scholarships are renewed annually, subject to satisfactory progress.
-Initial stipend is £26,875 (PAYE exempt), rising to £28,217 by the fourth year.
-An additional £1,500 per annum is available for attendance at conference(s), examination fees and externship costs.
+Initial stipend is £26,875 (PAYE exempt) and rises to £28,217 by the fourth year. £1,500 per annum is available for attendance at conference(s), examination fees and externship costs.

 PLEASE ENSURE YOU UPLOAD YOUR CV AS PART OF THE APPLICATION PROCESS.